daniyal-tayyab/testing-repo/README.md

 # InnovationChain_app

-Demo for simulate Frontend of innovation Chain website, built in React.js
+Demo for simulate Frontend of Trust Chain website, built in React.js

 ## To run this code: